 Once 10 packets were piled up next to our scale I suggested Sheehan and I switch to scooping so we could win the freaking food packing game and to ease the pressure Sealer Chick was putting on me, and I was therefore putting on Sheehan.
 We switched and Sealer Chick took the scale.
 We filled a record number of bags.
 I hated her more.

-After an hour someone yelled for us to stop!and clean up.
+After an hour someone yelled for us to stop and clean up.
 We took off our shower caps and sat in front of a TV that showed a video of people who have benefited from the packets.
 Seeing the starving children and the gratitude they had for the food packets melted the stone rattling around in my chest.
-Then God reminded me of a time when I served at a homeless shelter with the youth group and was barking at the kids to speed up because they weren’t moving fast enough.
+Then God reminded me of a time when I served at a homeless shelter with a youth group and was barking at the kids to speed up because they weren’t moving fast enough.
 We weren’t even “competing,” I was just pushing efficiency more than the spirit of service.
 I saw myself in Sealer Chick.
-I saw how sometimes we can so easily forget the reason we’re serving: to help others and glorify God.
+I saw how sometimes we can so easily forget the reason we’re serving: to help and show our love for others.

 Click on the button below to learn more about Feed My Starving Children.
 They have permanent locations in the Twin Cities, MN, Chicago, and Tempe, AZ, and have mobile packing sites all over the country.
 Kids are enjoying the packing so much they’re even bringing their friends and having their birthday parties at the sites.
 Minimum age to volunteer is five years old.
 It’s a great opportunity for the whole family to serve together…and to learn self-control.